github/docs/content/actions/guides/building-and-testing-nodejs.md

 The `setup-node` action takes a Node.js version as an input and configures that version on the runner.
 The `setup-node` action finds a specific version of Node.js from the tools cache on each runner and adds the necessary binaries to `PATH`, which persists for the rest of the job.
 Using the `setup-node` action is the recommended way of using Node.js with {% data variables.product.prodname_actions %} because it ensures consistent behavior across different runners and different versions of Node.js.
 If you are using a self-hosted runner, you must install Node.js and add it to `PATH`.

-The template includes a matrix strategy that builds and tests your code with four Node.js versions: 10.x, 12.x, 14.x & 15.x.
+The template includes a matrix strategy that builds and tests your code with four Node.js versions: 10.x, 12.x, 14.x, and 15.x.
 The 'x' is a wildcard character that matches the latest minor and patch release available for a version.
 Each version of Node.js specified in the `node-version` array creates a job that runs the same steps.

 Each job can access the value defined in the matrix `node-version` array using the `matrix` context.
 The `setup-node` action uses the context as the `node-version` input.
 The `setup-node` action configures each job with a different Node.js version before building and testing code.
 For more information about matrix strategies and contexts, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix)" and "[Context and expression syntax for {% data variables.product.prodname_actions %}](/actions/reference/context-and-expression-syntax-for-github-actions)."